Sales Literature Studio

 Introductory call to see if it is a fit

 Let’s get to know each other.
 In an introductory call, I will ask you specific, targeted questions about your business, your overall goals, your existing sales literature, and your desires from collaboration.
-Don’t worry, I’m not just making you do all the work.
-I have developed an approach to the introduction call that prepares us for the next step if we decide to proceed.
+I have an approach to the introduction call that prepares us for the next step if we decide to proceed.
+If it’s a match, I will send over a collaboration proposal and a plan for the next stage.

-Kick-off and stakeholder interviews
+Kick-off meeting and interviews

 We will kick off the collaboration with a collaborative workshop.
 All major internal stakeholders are invited, including decision makers within sales, marketing, product, and management.
 By the end of the meeting, the purpose of the engagement is clear to everyone, and all stakeholders are prepared for their individual interviews.